VirtualWolf/esp32-sensor-reader-mqtt/README.md

 }
 ```

-The replacement will be rejected if the minimum required keys listed in `config` above aren't set.
+The replacement configuration will be rejected if the minimum required keys listed in `config` above aren't set.

 ## Restarting the board
 Send a message to the `commands/<CLIENT_ID>` topic with the following payload: